Mystery Machine (band)

-Mystery Machine is a Canadian rock band formed in 1990 in Vancouver.
-The core of the band consisted of Jordan Pratt, Luke Rogalsky, Bean (Chris Switzer) and Shane Ward.
+Mystery Machine is a Canadian rock band formed in 1990 in Vancouver, British Columbia, Canada.
+The core of the band consisted of Jordan Pratt, Luke Rogalsky, Bean (Chris Switzer), and Shane Ward.

 History

 Early years

-The band started in 1990 in Chilliwack, BC.
+The band started in 1990 in Chilliwack, British Columbia.
 They quickly grew a following around the Vancouver area with their musicianship, ear-splitting volume, unconventional, progressive song structures and often volatile and confrontational live shows.

 After winning the Vancouver Shindig contest the band was signed to Nettwerk Records.
 The band released their first album, Glazed, in 1993 and toured extensively in support of the album.

 Before working on a new record, Bean left the band and was replaced by Norm Thody from the band Captain Gravity.

 10 Speed

-In 1994, Mystery Machine was back in the studio recording "10 Speed", their second album.
+In 1994, Mystery Machine was back in the studio recording 10 Speed, their second album.

 It was a shift from the progressive leanings of Glazed.
-The band's love for English bands like My Bloody Valentine, Swervedriver and Ride was becoming more apparent.
+The band's love for English bands like My Bloody Valentine, Swervedriver, and Ride was becoming more apparent.
 This album was as commercially successful as Mystery Machine ever achieved.
-The single "Pound for Pound" made its way onto the soundtrack for the 1996 teen drama film, "Foxfire".
+The single "Pound for Pound" made its way onto the soundtrack for the 1996 teen drama film, Foxfire.

 The video for the single "Brand New Song" was nominated for a Much Music Video Award.
 After releasing the record, Bean rejoined and the band returned to touring.